cr0hn/enteletaor/doc/source/index.rst

 Enteleteaor is a tool that can handle information from open brokers.

-Some of the actions you can do are:
+Some of the actions you can do:

    - Listing remote tasks.
    - Read remote task content.